Key Takeaways:

 In academic and professional settings, proper attribution is not just an ethical obligation; it’s a skill that showcases your comprehension of the subject matter and your ability to synthesise information from various sources.

-In conclusion, regardless of a work’s copyright status, it’s crucial to acknowledge the original source when incorporating it into your own work.
+Regardless of a work’s copyright status, it’s vital to acknowledge the original source when incorporating it into your own work.

 This practice upholds ethical standards and contributes to a culture of integrity and respect for intellectual property.